ShujiaHuang/basevar/README.rst

 BaseVar
 =======

-Call variants for ultra low-pass (<1.0x) WGS data, especially for NIPT data.
+This is the official development repository for BaseVar, which call variants for ultra low-pass (<1.0x) WGS data, especially for NIPT data.

 Prerequisites
 -------------

 BaseVar requires HTSlib 1.3(or later) and Cython.
-You should install Cython before build BaseVar.
+You should compile htslib and install Cython before build BaseVar.

 .. code:: bash